tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Jaynil1611/index.md

 ### projects

-I have done quite a few projects but I haven't really hosted them all.
+I have done some projects in the past but I haven't really hosted them all.
 I will update with the hosting as soon as possible.
+I will also update with current projects done during the challenge.

-My projects:
+My past projects:

 #### BFS vs A*: Which is better?